nxp-imx/imx-smw/Documentations/user_guide/user_guide.md

 # 4. Running on target
 The Security Middleware library requires some configurations defining:
-  - The SMW object database storing necessary informations to manage object (key and data) present in the different subsystem.
+  - The SMW object database storing necessary information to manage object (key and data) present in the different subsystem.
   - The operations per subsystems and the priority between each operations/subsystems definition.
 It's the library configuration.